-St. Lucie County Commissioners could remove mask mandate soon
+St. Lucie County commissioners could remove mask mandate soon

 The days of a mask mandate in St. Lucie County appear to be numbered.
 Commissioners are looking to drop it in the coming weeks.

-Clint Sperber, the Administrator for the Department of Health in St. Lucie County, presented charts to County Commissioners Tuesday showing declining numbers of COVID cases and hospitalizations.
+Clint Sperber, the administrator for the Florida Department of Health in St. Lucie County, presented charts to county commissioners Tuesday showing declining numbers of COVID-19 cases and hospitalizations.

-"The vaccine is here… it’s going to continue to come and that’s a good sign," Sperber said.
+"The vaccine is here," Sperber said.
+"It's going to continue to come and that's a good sign."

 His presentation led Commissioner Cathy Townsend to propose the elimination of a mask mandate.